fkirc/attranslate/README.md

 # json-autotranslate

-This tool allows you to translate a locale folder containing multiple JSON files into multiple languages using Google Translate, DeepL, or manually.
+This tool allows you to translate a locale folder containing multiple JSON files into multiple languages using Google Translate, DeepL, Azure Translator, or manually.
 You can either use the translation keys (natural translation) or their values (key-based translation) as a source for translations.

 If some of the strings have already been translated, they won't be translated again.
 This improves performance and ensures that you won't accidentally lose existing translations.

 Interpolations (ICU: `{name}`, i18next: `{{name}}`, sprintf: `%s`) are replaced by placeholders (e.g. `<0 />`) before being passed to the translation service, so their structure doesn't get mangled by the translation.

 ## Installation